CHEZ JIM

 4. The all-point leaven, that is, the leaven of the second redone.

 This was a labor and time intensive process and in later years bakers began to shorten it.
 Experienced modern bakers may already have their own approach to using old dough.
-Otherwise, take a look at Joe Pastry's guide to creating a starter and making old dough or Jeff Pavlik's specifically 18th century method for (laboriously) producing this.
+Otherwise, take a look at Joe Pastry's guide to creating a starter.

 Malouin also, a bit confusingly, calls the first dough mixed with old dough or yeast a levain.
 This usage is typically expanded here to “flour mixed with leaven”.
 Also, very exceptionally, other fermenting agents, such as vinegar or verjuice, are mentioned as leavens.